About the property

 Is it suitable for older people?

-With assistance.
-There is a shower room on the ground floor but all the bedrooms are reached by stairs.
+Yes.
+There is a shower room on the ground floor but the bedrooms are upstairs.

 Does it have facilities for disabled people?

-The ground floor shower room is suitable for the assisted disabled but all the bedrooms are reached by stairs.
+The ground floor shower room is suitable for the assisted disabled.

 Is it suitable for a wheelchair?